How Climate Change is Drowning Small Island Nations in 2025

 In Fongafale, Tuvalu, families now wade through knee-high water at high tide.
 Kids play in flooded schoolyards.
 Graves are being washed into the sea.
 This is not a disaster movie. it is the daily life.

 Pic Of the Caribbean palm and turquoise the waters bright suns hine.
 But behind the postcard beauty lies a nightmare stronger, faster, deadlier storms smashing these islands year after year.
-Take Dominica, for example.
+Take Dominica.

 In 2017, Hurricane Maria tore through the tiny nation, flattening homes, ripping up roads, leaving nearly every resident homeless overnight.
-How Climate Change is Drowning Small Island Nations in 2025.
+How Climate Change is Drowning Small Island. .
+How Climate Change is Drowning Small Island.
 Crops were destroyed. and power vanished and hospitals overflowed. and with the injured survivors.
+Read More..

-These storms are no longer rare freak events they’re coming faster, packed with more power, fueled by warmer oceans and shifting weather patterns.
+These storms are no longer rare freak events they’re coming faster, packed with more power, made worse by driven by warmer oceans and shifting weather patterns.
 For small islands, it’s like standing in a boxing ring, absorbing hit after hit, barely able to stand.

 Their economies, often based on fishing or tourism, can’t recover before the next disaster strikes.
 Families live in constant fear, rebuilding again and again.
 And while wealthy nations debate carbon cuts, these islands endure the front-line damage.
 Warmer oceans mean hurricanes and cyclones hit harder and more frequently.